 To assure that St. Mary's Medical Center School of Medical Imaging is effective in providing the highest quality educational opportunities to students as set forth in the Standards of an Educational Program in Radiography by the Joint Review Committee on Education in Radiography, the SOMI has developed an Assessment Plan based on the following goals.
 The Assessment Plan and goals are evaluated on an annual basis and are published in an annual report to the Advisory Committee members.
-Students interested in reviewing the program's Assessment Plan or Annual Report should contact the Chair.
-The Sonography program goals listed below prepare competent entry-level general sonographers, vascular sonographers and echocardiographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains:
+Students interested in reviewing the program's Assessment Plan or Annual Report should contact the Chair

-Radiography/Sonography Goals
+Radiography

-- I. Goal: The program will graduate clinically competent imaging professionals to meet community healthcare needs - II.
-Goal: Students/graduates will be effective communicators - III.
-Goal: Students/graduate will model professionalism - IV.
+I. Goal: The program will graduate clinically competent imaging professionals to meet community healthcare needs

+II.
+Goal: Students/graduates will be effective communicators

+III.
+Goal: Students/graduate will model professionalism

+IV.
 Goal: Students/graduates are effective at critical thinking.

-Reviewed: 8/15, 5/16, 7/2017, 6/18, 6/20, 2/21, 7/21, 6/22,6/23
+Reviewed: 8/15, 5/16, 7/2017, 6/18, 6/20, 2/21, 7/21, 6/22,6/23,5/25

-Revised: 3/2004; 6/2005; 8/2007; 3/2010; 8/2012, 5/13, 1/14, 5/16, 7/17,6/19, 2/21
+Revised: 3/2004; 6/2005; 8/2007; 3/2010; 8/2012, 5/13, 1/14, 5/16, 7/17,6/19, ,6/24,5/25